Reception 2025 - 2026

 Welcome to the Reception Class Page!

 Welcome to Reception at Our Lady's!
-My name is Miss Browne and I am supported by the fantastic Mrs Riley.
-This is our class page, where parents will be able to find useful information about our class.
+My name is Miss Browne and I am the Reception class teacher.
+I am supported by the fantastic Mrs Riley.
+This is our class page, where you can find useful information about our class.

-I am so excited to support the children with the start of their school journey at Our Lady's.
+I am so excited to support the children with the start of their school journey.
 Reception is always so much fun, as we base all of our learning around play.
 I am really passionate about Early learning, as Reception is such an important year!
 We learn so many important foundation skills, which allow us to grow and thrive as individuals.

 If you ever have any questions or concerns, please do not hesitate to get in touch, as I will be more than happy to help!